vexchange/governance/README.md

 Collected fees from Vexchange V2 will also be held in this smart contract.

-### Parameters changed from Uniswap
+### Parameters set for Vexchange

+- `VEX::totalSupply`: set at 100 million
+- `GovernorAlpha::quorumVotes`: set at 3% of initial supply of VEX
-- total supply
+- `GovernorAlpha::proposalThreshold`: set at 0.1% of initial supply of VEX
-- quorumVotes
-- proposalThreshold
+- `GovernorAlpha::votingPeriod`: set at 7 days
+- `Timelock::delay`: set at 2 days

 ### Functions added